wpfred/better-pricing-wc-paid-listings/readme.txt

 = 1.0.1 =
 Added link to demo in readme-file
-Fixed: added trailing slash to url parameter
+Fixed: added trailing slash to default default url value

 = 1.0.0 =
 * First version of plugin published.